Man Kills Family For Web Cam Girl?! When Simping Leads To Murder: Grant Amato

 And then you guys can see how the dad was struggling to live.

-His hands are took.
+His hands were tough.

-It's important to point out that the prosecutor says that Chad's hands were covered in blood, except for one of his fingers.
+It's important to point out that the prosecutor says that Chad's hands were covered in blood except for one of his fingers.

 That was the finger that Grant used to unlock Chad's banking app.